rqlite/rqlite/README.md

     $GOPATH/bin/rqlited -http localhost:4003  -raft :4004 -join :4001 ~/node.2
     $GOPATH/bin/rqlited -http localhost:4005  -raft :4006 -join :4001 ~/node.3

 Under each node will be an SQLite file, which should remain in consensus.
+You can create clusters of any size, but clusters of 3, 5, and 7 nodes are most practical.

 ### Restarting a node
 If a node needs to be restarted, perhaps because of failure, don't pass the `-join` option.
 Using the example nodes above, if node 2 needed to be restarted, do so as follows: